Find Grad Schools

 37 Yearly Graduations

 New York Theological Seminary is the 9th most popular school in the nation for students seeking a doctor's degree in theology.
 Each year, around 200 students seeking various degrees attend the university.
-During the 2020-2021 academic year, 37 people received their doctor's degree in theology from NYTS.
-Around 95% of these students were from an underrepresented racial-ethnic group, and 51% were women.
+During the most recent year for which we have data, 37 people received their doctor's degree in theology from NYTS.
+About 48% of this group were women, and 83% were students from an underrepresented racial-ethnic group.

 #10